The Story So Far

 And so it proved.
 The Militantes quickly scored their first-ever touchdown, Belyna strolling into the Stonecarvers’ end-zone flanked by Jacyntha and Anahuark.
 But the rest of the second half was a reprise of the first.
 The Militantes finished with six players on the pitch and lost 2-1.

 The big boss, Cassandra Thordwall spoke to them afterwards, a furious-looking Coach Karsgaard looking on but biting his tongue.
-“We’re going to give you two two days off to rest up,” Thordwall said.
+“We’re going to give you two days off to rest up,” Thordwall said.

 “Heal up,” Belyna corrected.